platformsh/platformsh-docs/src/configuration/routes/cache.md

 # HTTP cache

-Platform.sh supports HTTP caching at the server level and is enabled by default.
-The cache is only applied to `GET` and `HEAD` requests.
+Platform.sh supports HTTP caching at the server level.
+Caching is enabled by default, but is only applied to `GET` and `HEAD` requests.

 The cache can be controlled using the `cache` key in your `.platform/routes.yaml` file.

-To decide how to cache a response, Platform.sh will build a cache key depending on several factors and store the response associated with this key.
-When a request comes with the same cache key, the cached response will be reused.
+If a request is cacheable, Platform.sh buids a cache key from several request properties and stores the response associated with this key.
+When a request comes with the same cache key, the cached response is reused.

 When caching is on...